Kieran-Weaver/SPRQ/README.md

 There are three ways to play SPRQ:
 - Directly from the terminal, by running `python3 main.py`,
 - Through Discord, by setting the environment variable TOKEN to your bot token and running `python3 spbot.py`, and
-- Using the editor: Either by running `python3 editor.py` or using the prepackaged files in speditor.zip.
+- Using the editor: Either by running `python3 editor.py` or using the prepackaged files in [speditor.zip](https://raw.githubusercontent.com/Kieran-Weaver/SPRQ/master/resources/speditor.zip)

 ## Commands
 Like other text-based adventure games and RPGs, you play SPRQ by entering commands.